How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 1. Talking To Each Other Regularly

 If you are going through a long-distance relationship, you both need to be talking to each other regularly.
 You need to switch it up a little bit.
-It means that you are more creative with how you’re telling each other things.
+It means that you are more creative with telling each other things.
 It can be easy sometimes.
-When you’re in a long-distance relationship or when you’re texting somebody, asking them how they’re doing, what they’re doing, seems boring.
+When you’re in a long-distance relationship or texting somebody, asking them how and what they’re doing seems boring.

 Send them different types of things to make the conversation more interesting.
-You are not sending them texting like, “Hey!
+You are not texting them like, “Hey!
 What’s up!”.
 That’s quite boring.
-Make sure the conversations you guys are having are like regularly.
+Make sure the conversations you guys are having are regular.
 You’re trying to be more creative than sending them a text.

 Just those weird situations out there might make that other person jealous.
 It makes them wish they knew what was going on.
 That’s the vital thing to try to avoid those situations.